x-t/okforms/README.md

 | FontAwesome | everywhere | https://fontawesome.com/ |

 ## Javascript/CSS
 This page uses minified Javascript and CSS.
 The minified versions are already included, however for any changes make sure to create a minified version.
-I recommend [this](https://marketplace.visualstudio.com/items?itemName=olback.es6-css-minify) VSCode extension.
+I recommend [this](https://marketplace.visualstudio.com/items?itemName=olback.es6-css-minify) VSCode extension or [this](https://packagecontrol.io/packages/Minifier) Sublime Text extension.

 ## License
 This project is licensed under the MIT (Expat) license, for more info see the [LICENSE](LICENSE.md) file.